 Wix is a visual website builder designed to create simple and relatively complex websites.
 However, there are some non-obvious but long-term problems that Wix users encounter after creating and launching their website.

 In the beginning, the site might work great and look absolutely normal but when the time comes to slightly improve and expand its functionality, or make changes to some of its components, Wix users start experiencing many difficulties.
 They end up frustrated by the inflexible nature of WIX and take the final decision to transfer their site to WordPress CMS.
-Nevertheless, such a transfer is not an easy task for a regular user with no experience in IT.
+Nevertheless, such a transfer is not an easy task for a regular user so you need web developers who are experienced in website development.
 In addition to that, the maintenance and usage of a WordPress site is quite different from that of WIX, but the most important things that many users consider before transferring their site, are the awesome final results they get and the benefits that WordPress offers to its users due to its flexibility.

 In this article, we will try to expose the main differences between these Platforms and guide you on how to transfer a site from Wix to WordPress independently.

 Key Differences between Wix and WordPress

 As we explained in our article on website builders, WIX is software or set of tools built by IT specialists with a view to helping people who have no experience in web development, build their own websites.
 WIX is easy to use in the sense that it offers the possibility to just drag and drop some of its inbuilt templates to create a good looking website.
 However, the look of a website should not be the only concern.
 Attention should also be drawn to the long-term performance of the site, its maintenance, and efficiency as it grows.
 For this reason, WIX unfortunately, does not seem to be the appropriate platform since it shows several limitations.